esa/pagmo/doc/sphinx/documentation/migration.rst

 * 'migration.random_s_policy': Individuals are selected uniformly at random.

+* 'migration.hv_greedy_s_policy': Select the best individuals for a single-objective optimization problem.
+For a multi-objective optimization problem, and individual is considered better than another individual if its exclusive contribution to the hypervolume (see `PyGMO.hypervolume` for more details) is greater.
+The set of best individuals is created iteratively - after each selection of the individual, it is removed from the population so it does not diminish the contributions of other individuals.

+* 'migration.hv_best_s_policy': Select the best individuals for a single-objective optimization problem.
+For a multi-objective optimization problem, and individual is considered better than another individual if its exclusive contribution to the hypervolume (see `PyGMO.hypervolume` for more details) is greater.
+The main distinction between this policy and `PyGMO.hv_best_s_policy` is computing all the contributions at once (without the removal step).

 The selection policy is set by the 's_policy' kwarg in the :class:`PyGMO.island` constructor

 .. code-block:: python